Retrograde autologous priming: Cardiopulmonary bypass (CPB)

 The requirement of blood transfusion during open-heart surgical operations is almost inevitable because the metabolism must be continuously kept working through the peripheral blood flow.
 Cardiopulmonary bypass (CPB) is a medical technique to oxygenate the blood and remove the carbon dioxide during the cardiac operation.
 It can be seen as a "pump" to serve as a heart-lung machine whose function is sustaining blood circulatory and transporting oxygen to red blood cells before blood is flowing backwards the arterial circulation.
-It is also can be considered a kind of extracorporeal circulation.
+It can also be considered a kind of extracorporeal circulation.

 Homologous blood transfusion

 There are two primary methods, homologous blood transfusion and autologous blood transfusion, to reduce the massive blood loss resulted from different surgeries.
 Homologous blood transfusion refers to using blood from other compatible donors to improve the oxygen-carrying capacity for blood by raising the number and concentration of blood red cells.
 Autologous transfusion uses patients' own blood which is stored previously.
 Compared to autologous blood transfusion, the homologous blood transfusion has more side effects, such as postoperative Infection, immunosuppression and viral transmission.
 These adverse effects facilitate the development of approaches to conserve the blood during cardiac surgery.
 These methods contain preoperative autologous blood donation (PABD), acute normovolemic hemodilution (ANH) and cell salvage.
 There are two main ways to salvage red blood cells.
 Cell processing and direct injection.
 Cell processors are red cell washing devices like the Cell Saver that collect anticoagulated shed or recovered blood, wash and separate the red blood cells (RBC) by centrifugation.
 Filtration devices like HemoClear microfilter, constitute the second major type of blood salvage in operating rooms.
 In general, ultrafiltration devices filter the patient's anticoagulated whole blood.
 Direct transfusion is a blood salvaging method associated with cardiopulmonary bypass (CPB) circuits or other extracorporeal circuits (ECC) that are used in surgery such as coronary artery bypass grafts (CABG), valve replacement, or surgical repair of the great vessels.
 Following bypass surgery, the ECC circuit contains a significant volume of diluted whole blood that can be harvested in transfer bags and re-infused into patients.